ncatlab/nlab-content/pages/3/8/6/0/683/content.md

 * Dwyer, Hirschhorn, Kan, Smith, _Homotopy limit functors in model categories and homotopical categories_.
 Defines global homotopy limits in homotopical categories and computes them using local constructions.

 * Michael Shulman, [Homotopy limits and colimits and enriched homotopy theory](http://arxiv.org/abs/math/0610194).
-Compares local and global homotopy limits in enriched homotopical categories.
+Constructs and compares local and global weighted homotopy limits in enriched homotopical categories.

 * Nicola Gambino, _Homotopy limits for 2-categories_ ([pdf](http://www.lacim.uqam.ca/~gambino/homotopy.pdf)), published as: Mathematical Proceedings of the Cambridge Philosophical Society 145 (2008) 43-63.)
 Proves that homotopy limits in a 2-category with its natural model structure coincide with 2-categorical [[strict 2-limit|pseudo-limits]], and hence give [[2-limit]]s.